Role: Member of the Hoenn League's Elite Four

 Absol: This beast is not very strong when it comes to defenses, but in terms or raw power, it is still among the most dangerous of Dark-types in the entirety of the Hoenn region.
-In battle, this beast will rely on its Swords Dance technique to greatly increase its physical attack power before lashing out in close quarters with devastating Slash, Night Slash and Aerial Ace attacks, while from afar it can launch powerful Rock Slide attacks straight at the opposition.
+In battle, this beast will rely on its Swords Dance technique to greatly increase its physical attack power and its Snatch technique to steal stat-raising moves from the opposition before lashing out in close quarters with devastating Slash, Night Slash and Aerial Ace attacks, while from afar it can launch powerful Rock Slide attacks straight at the opposition.
 Absol is certainly not likely to survive more than a few direct blows in most cases, but this seem to matter very little to Sidney, as it is capable of immense damage beforehand regardless and will more than prove to be a dangerous opponent to face once Sidney decides to Mega Evolve it into Mega Absol.